Ayesha116/hindi_Youtube_Rag/README.md

 # hindi_Youtube_Rag
-Q?A from hindi youtube video by entering video url
+Q/A from hindi youtube video by entering video url